9 Crucial Steps to Alzheimer’s Planning

 Many individuals and family members are unaware of the significant costs associated with Alzheimer’s care.
 Studies have shown that the cost of care for Alzheimer’s patients is, on average, over $400,000 throughout a person’s lifetime.

-1. Long-Term Care Insurance (LTC) – LTC insurance is unfortunately, an option that fewer and fewer families are taking advantage of.
-Long-term care insurance typically pays the daily rate for in-home, assisted living and nursing home care of Alzheimer’s patients.
+1. Long-Term Care Insurance (LTC) – LTC insurance is, unfortunately, an option that fewer and fewer families are taking advantage of.
+Long-term care insurance typically pays the daily rate for in-home, assisted living, and nursing home care of Alzheimer’s patients.
 The amount the insurance company pays depends on the policy you take out.
-It is important to sign-up for this option at a younger age rather than later in life as it is often too late to qualify once the individual has been diagnosed with a degenerative disease or the premiums are not affordable.
+It is important to sign up for this option at a younger age rather than later in life, as it is often too late to qualify once an individual has been diagnosed with a degenerative disease or the premiums are unaffordable.
 Waiting until later in life is the principal reason why people cannot afford long-term care insurance.

-3. Medicare – The national healthcare entitlement program, Medicare is provided to those that are 65 years old and over, as well as certain younger individuals that have qualifying disabilities.
-Medicare offers short-term assistance to patients with nursing home costs, but only in situations where there was a prior hospital stay and the individual has met strict requirements set forth by the state and the Center for Medicare and Medicaid services.
+3. Medicare – The national healthcare entitlement program is available to individuals 65 years of age or older, as well as certain younger individuals with qualifying disabilities.
+Medicare offers short-term assistance with nursing home costs, but only in situations where there was a prior hospital stay, and the individual has met strict requirements set by the state and the Centers for Medicare & Medicaid Services.
 Medicare will not pay for your custodial Alzheimer’s care.

-4. Medicaid – A government program funded jointly by the state of NJ and federal government; Medicaid is administered by the NJ Department of Health & Senior Services through the Country Board of Social Services.
-Often the best payment option for individuals with Alzheimer’s and Dementia, Medicaid can cover the cost of medical care, nursing home care, and in certain cases, home and community services.
+4. Medicaid – A government program funded jointly by the state of NJ and the federal government; Medicaid is administered by the NJ Department of Health & Senior Services through the County Board of Social Services.
+Often, the best payment option for individuals with Alzheimer’s and Dementia, Medicaid can cover the cost of medical care, nursing home care, and, in certain cases, home and community services.
 The downside to Medicaid is its strict financial and medical eligibility requirements.
-However, if you pass the criteria, you will experience the many positives of this beneficial program.
+However, if you meet the criteria, you will experience the many benefits of this program.

 STEP 7 Educate Yourself About New Jersey Medicaid and Begin Planning Immediately

-As previously mentioned, Medicaid is funded by both the federal and state government.
+As previously mentioned, Medicaid is funded by both the federal and state governments.
 Individuals must meet strict eligibility requirements.
-One of the goals of the Medicaid program is to keep those who need care at the cheapest level of care medically feasible.
-The state helps them reduce the costs of paying for care while allowing the individual to remain in their own home or a low-cost, less-institutionalized facility.
+One of the goals of the Medicaid program is to keep those who need care at the lowest level of care that is medically feasible.
+The state helps them reduce the cost of care while allowing the individual to remain in their own home or a low-cost, less-institutionalized facility.

 Why Planning Ahead Benefits You and Your Loved One

-Even if you are currently in a position where Alzheimer’s, Dementia or another disease has struck a loved one and you need to obtain care immediately, there is still planning you can do to.
-Meet with a qualified Alzheimer’s attorney to determine how to you can help your loved one qualify for Medicaid immediately or in the near future if they don’t already qualify.
+Even if you are currently in a position where Alzheimer’s, Dementia, or another disease has struck a loved one, and you need to obtain care immediately, there is still planning you can do.
+Meet with a qualified Alzheimer’s attorney to determine how you can help your loved one qualify for Medicaid immediately or in the near future if they don’t already qualify.

 Medicaid Eligibility Requirements in New Jersey